Higurashi When They Cry: Anime

-Rebecca Silverman from Anime News Network prised the anime series for its storytelling, atmosphere, characters and horror felling, giving it an overall rating of "A-", and stated "Despite some dated artwork, When They Cry holds up really well as a horror title.
+Rebecca Silverman from Anime News Network praised the anime series for its storytelling, atmosphere, characters and horror feeling, giving it an overall rating of "A-", and stated "Despite some dated artwork, When They Cry holds up really well as a horror title.
 It has mystery, gore, and an interesting conceit that keeps it interesting from arc to arc, and we're given just enough new information each time the story resets to keep us hooked.
 It isn't as gruesome as other series, which actually is a plus for squeamish viewers, and this season ends with just enough answers to make us want to know what's really going on.
 Even if you've seen it before, it's worth rewatching When They Cry because knowing what's coming only makes the story more interesting.
 Improves on rewatching, builds on itself very well and generally good voices for both languages, scary without being too gross.
 So come take a trip to Hinamizawa and find out another reason why the devil is in charge of small towns."

 A review by The Escapist gave the anime television series a highly positive review.
 James Henley praised the story, saying that each arc is interesting in its own way, but said that watching Kai was necessary to fully understand the story.
 He also praised the cast of characters, and how, despite having only one main male character, it never falls into harem genre, and how each one has a unique back story, revealed in different arcs.
-He criticized the dub as poor quality, but recommended the anime, mainly subbed, if one "can stomach the brutality."
+He criticized the dub as poor quality, but recommended the anime, mainly subbed, if one "can stomach the brutality".
 The Anime Almanac similarly praised the story, as a unique method of storytelling and the art of the characters, and went to add that the "moe" design on the girls made the scary scenes special.
 He ultimately recommended the series.
 Another review, from THEM Anime Reviews, giving it 3 out of 5 stars, praising the story, but panning the sorrow of the characters and the violence, saying "Higurashi is a hard show to watch; while it's interesting, each chapter is progressively soul-sucking and depressing, as the characters struggle desperately to avoid grisly fates, often to no avail, multiple times."
 He finished the review by saying "...Higurashi is interesting and visceral enough to be worth viewing by the more adventurous."